 The associator implements Pavlovian conditioning through the association between CSs and USs ('stimulus substitution').
 In real brains this role seems to be played by the Amg (Baxter and Murray, 2002; Cardinal et al., 2002).
 There are massive reciprocal connections between the Amg and several brain areas, including: inferotemporal cortex (IT), insular cortex (IC), prefrontal cortex (PFC), and hippocampus (Hip) (Price, 2003; Rolls, 2005; Baxter and Murray, 2002; Cardinal et al., 2002).
 Furthermore, Amg receives inputs from posterior intralaminar nucleui of thalamus (PIL) (Shi and Davis, 1999).
-These connections underlie an interplay between processes related to perceived or represented external context (IT, PFC, Hip) and processes related to internal states (IC, PIL).
-In general Amg can be seen as playing the function of assigning a subjective valence to external events on the basis of the animal's internal context (needs, motivations, etc.), and to use this to both regulate learning processes and directly influence behavior.
+These connections underlie an interplay between processes related to perceived (or represented) external context (IT, PFC, Hip) and processes related to internal states (IC, PIL).
+In general, Amg can be seen as playing the function of assigning a subjective valence to external events on the basis of the animal's internal context (needs, motivations, etc.), and to use this to both regulate learning processes and directly influence behavior.

-Our associator, which is considered as an abstraction of the processes taking place in the Amg, performs 'asynchronous learning/syncronous functioning' associations: first, stimuli perceived in different times are associated (CSs are associated to USs): For this associative learning to take place there's the need for dopamine (DA) to be released with the activation of USs (see below).
-When the association is established, CSs are able to synchronously recall the USs.
-The associator is composed by a vector $\mathbf{amg} = (amg{lev}, amg{cha}, amg{fA}, amg{fB})$ of four leaky neurons, that process the input signals as follows:
+The model's associator, which is considered as an abstraction of the processes taking place in the Amg, performs 'asynchronous learning/syncronous functioning' associations.
+First, stimuli perceived in different times are associated (CSs are associated to USs): this associative learning takes place if USs cause a dopamine (DA) release (see below).
+When the association is established, CSs are able to synchronously re-activate the USs' representations in Amg.
+The associator is composed by a vector amg = $(amg{lev}, amg{cha}, amg{fA}, amg{fB})'$ of four laterally-connected leaky neurons that process the input signals as follows: